eugenia1984/swift/100_days_of_swiftUI/day03.md

 That now prints Nashville as the job title, which is wrong, and will cause our code to crash when it reads employee[2], which is just bad.

-Swift has a solution for both these problems, called dictionaries.
-Dictionaries don’t store items according to their position like arrays do, but instead let us decide where items should be stored.
+Swift has a solution for both these problems, called **dictionaries**.
+Dictionaries **don’t store items according to their position** like arrays do, but instead **let us decide where items should be stored**.

 For example, we could rewrite our previous example to be more explicit about what each item is: